PackageFactory/atomic-fusion-proptypes/README.md

    Validate that a given value is an existing file.
 * `PropTypes.instanceOf('Neos.Neos:Document')`:
    Validate the value with the given type, if the value is a Node the NodeType is checked instead of the cass, accepts null.

+* `PropTypes.*.isRequired`:
+   To ensure a value is given the is isRequired method that is called on the result of the former items add a notEmpty validator to ensure that a value was given.

 ## How it works